Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 A good place to access DNA sequence data is the NCBI Nucleotide database (https://www.ncbi.nlm.nih.gov/nuccore/).
 You can do simple (and quite sophisticated) searches for sequence data here.
 But perhaps the most useful way to access sequence data is via a BLAST search.
-You should already be familiar with BLAST from previous modules.
+You might already be familiar with BLAST from previous modules.

 > “The Basic Local Alignment Search Tool (BLAST) finds regions of local